astrolabsoftware/fink/docs/services/search/imagesearch.md

 array = r.json()["b:cutoutScience_stampData"]
 ```

-Note that you can get the 3 cutouts in one call now by specifying `kind=All`:
+Note there has been a change of syntax recently ([2024-11-25-cutout-handling](https://fink-broker.readthedocs.io/en/latest/migration/#2024-11-25-cutout-handling)).
+You can also request the 3 cutouts in one call now by specifying `kind=All`:

 ```python
 import requests